AleDema/dfx-template-react/README.md

-# hello template
+# backend template

+EDIT: Customized version of Kyle's React template, it adds:
+- TailwindCSS for styling
+- Valtio as state manager
+- Connect2IC for auth
+- ZhenyaUsenko's stable hashmap

-To get started, find and replace "hello" with the name of your project in the files and filenames.
+To get started, find and replace "backend" with the name of your project in the files and filenames.
 Then, run `npm install`, and `npm run dev` to run your app locally.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/krpeacock/dfx-template-react)

-Welcome to your new hello project and to the internet computer development community.
+Welcome to your new backend project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.

-To learn more before you start working with hello, see the following documentation available online:
+To learn more before you start working with backend, see the following documentation available online:

 - [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart-intro.html)
 - [SDK Developer Tools](https://sdk.dfinity.org/docs/developers-guide/sdk-guide.html)